Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems on a Sylow -subgroup of

 The above remark is of particular interest in the mission of classifying fusion systems which contain parabolic systems.
 In the case of the group $G:=\mathrm{Co}_1$, the groups $N_G(E_i)$ for $i\in\{1,2,3\}$ all contain the ``Borel" $N_G(S)$ and together generate $G$ and so successfully form something akin to a parabolic system.
 Utilized above, work by Onofrei \cite{Ono} parallels the group phenomena in fusion systems and provides conditions in which a parabolic system within a fusion system $\fs$ gives rise to a parabolic system in the group sense.
 The resulting completion of the group parabolic system realizes the fusion system and if certain additional conditions are satisfied, the fusion system is saturated.

-Comparing with \cite[Definition 5.1]{Ono}, the only possible condition we fail to satisfy for $\fs$ the $3$-fusion category of $\mathrm{Co}_3$ is condition (F4).
-Indeed, the subsystem $\langle N_{\fs}(E_1), N_{\fs}(E_2)\rangle$ is \emph{not} a saturated fusion system.
+Comparing with \cite[Definition 5.1]{Ono}, if $\fs_0$ does not have a family of parabolic subsystems then the only possible condition we fail to satisfy for $\fs_0$ is condition (F4).
+Indeed, the subsystem $\langle N_{\fs}(E_1), N_{\fs}(E_2)\rangle_S$ is \emph{not} a saturated fusion system.
 Part of the reason this problem arises is that the $3$-fusion category of $2.\mathrm{M}_{12}$ is isomorphic to the $3$-fusion category of $\PSL_3(3)$ and, consequently, the image of $E_4$ is not essential in the quotient $N_{\fs}(J(S))/J(S)$.

 However, we still retain that where $N_{\fs}(J(S))$ is a saturated constrained fusion system with model $H$.
 Thus, we can still embed the models for $N_{\fs}(E_1)$, $N_{\fs}(E_2)$ uniquely in $H$ and obtain a parabolic system of groups.
-Perhaps it is possible in all the situations we care about to create an embedding $\langle N_{\fs}(E_1), N_{\fs}(E_2)\rangle \le \fs_S(\langle G_1, G_2\rangle) \le N_{\fs}(U)$ where $N_{\fs}(U)$ is constrained and $G_1, G_2$ are the models of $N_{\fs}(E_1), N_{\fs}(E_2)$.
+Perhaps it is possible in all the situations we care about to create an embedding $\langle N_{\fs}(E_1), N_{\fs}(E_2)\rangle_S \le \fs_S(\langle G_1, G_2\rangle) \le N_{\fs}(U)$ where $N_{\fs}(U)$ is constrained and $G_1, G_2$ are the models of $N_{\fs}(E_1), N_{\fs}(E_2)$.
 In such a circumstance, we should always be able to work in a group setting and can then force restrictions on the structures of $N_{\fs}(E_i)$ for $i\in\{1,2\}$.

-Finally, we remark that the above example of $\mathrm{Co}_1$ at the prime $3$ is similar in spirit to the example of $\mathrm{M}_{24}$ at the prime $2$ given in \cite[53]{ParkerMax}.
+Finally, we remark that the above example of $\mathrm{Co}_1$ at the prime $3$ is similar in spirit to the example of $\mathrm{M}_{24}$ at the prime $2$ given in \cite[pg 53]{ParkerMax}.